This article contains affiliate links. If you buy through our links, we may earn a commission at no extra cost to you. Learn more

 Tiny studio apartments (under 400 sq ft): The counter space trade-off isn’t worth it.
 Stick with a toaster oven.

 People who cook for 4+ regularly: Even a 4-quart model requires batch cooking.
 You’ll get frustrated.
+Consider our best air fryers for family cooking instead.

 The Bottom Line